Gary Cole

-One of his most notable film roles is Bill Lumbergh in Office Space (1999).
-Other film appearances include In the Line of Fire (1993), A Simple Plan (1998), One Hour Photo (2002), Dodgeball: A True Underdog Story (2004), Talladega Nights: The Ballad of Ricky Bobby (2006) and Pineapple Express (2008).

 Early life

 Gary Michael Cole was born on September 20, 1956, in Park Ridge, Illinois, and raised in nearby Rolling Meadows.
 His father, Robert, was a municipal finance director, and his mother, Margaret or "Peggy", was a school administrative assistant.
 Cole has an older sister, Nancy.

 While attending Rolling Meadows High School, Cole made his acting debut as Snoopy in a high school production of Clark Gesner's Peanuts musical You're a Good Man, Charlie Brown.
 Cole attended Illinois State University, where he studied theater as a classmate with fellow future actors Laurie Metcalf and John Malkovich.

 Career

+Cole began his professional career in 1983 as a stage actor in Chicago, where he joined the ensemble of the Steppenwolf Theatre Company in 1985.
+He has also appeared in several off-Broadway productions in New York City.
+Some of Cole's early roles included playing accused Army triple-murderer Capt Jeffrey MacDonald in the mini-series Fatal Vision (1984), and an assistant football coach in the film Lucas (1986).
+Between 1988 and 1991, Cole became popular on TV for playing the part of Jack "Nighthawk" Killian in the series Midnight Caller.
+One of his most notable roles in 1991 was as Lt.
+Col. George A. Custer in the much acclaimed television film Son of the Morning Star.